jina-ai/docs/chapters/io/index.rst

-How to handle input and output for Flows
+How to handle Input and Output for Flows
 =======================================

 This chapter explains how to provide input data to the `Flow API`.
 Moreover, it describes how to handle the output via callback functions.

 Input
 -----
-The input data for the Flow operations `Flow.index`, `Flow.update` and `Flow.search` can be provided in three different ways.
+The input data for the `Flow` operations `Flow.index`, `Flow.update` and `Flow.search` can be provided in three different ways.
-In the following, the input functionality is shown using the `Flow.index` function. `Flow.update` and `Flow.search` are used analogous.
+In the following, the input functionality is shown using the `Flow.index` function.
+For `Flow.update` and `Flow.search`, the input is provided the same way.

 #.
-A single Document can be sent through the Flow as shown below.
+A single `Document` can be sent through the `Flow` as shown below.

     .. highlight:: python
     .. code-block:: python